 Join us to discuss how personalized learning flips the traditional L&D model

 In this webinar, we will discuss how personalization technology is changing the traditional approach of Learning and Development programs.
-This technology is making the discovery of content more efficient, and providing an enriched, data-driven ecosystem that integrates with your existing systems with xAPI and Learning Record Store (LRS) functionality.
-That is a lot to cover but it is an exciting topic changing how HR departments are changing how they train employees and share knowledge within their companies.
+There is a lot to cover but it is an exciting topic about how HR departments are flipping the script on how they train employees and share knowledge within their companies.
 Join us by registering below:

 Title: How Personalized Learning Flips the Traditional L&D Model

 Summary: Do you know how to use technology to create more personalized and efficient learning experiences?